Generic Name: sildenafil citrate

 Dosage Forms and Strengths

-Sildenafil Tablets USP are white colored, round shape, biconvex, film-coated tablets, debossed with ‘T’ on one side and ‘27’ on other side containing sildenafil citrate equivalent to 20 mg of sildenafil.
+Sildenafil Tablets are supplied as white, round shaped convex film-coated tablets debossed with “WPI” on one side and “3780” on the other side containing sildenafil citrate, USP equivalent to 20 mg of sildenafil.

 - Concomitant use of organic nitrates in any form, either regularly or intermittently, because of the greater risk of hypotension [see Warnings and Precautions (5.2)].

-- Known hypersensitivity to sildenafil or any component of the tablet, injection, or oral suspension.
+- Known hypersensitivity to sildenafil or any component of the tablet.
 Hypersensitivity, including anaphylactic reaction, anaphylactic shock and anaphylactoid reaction, has been reported in association with the use of sildenafil.

 Warnings and Precautions